oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

 9. Add the second volume group **mushop-volume-group-1**.
 This volume group consists of the boot volume of mushop-xxxx-1 VM and has cross-region replication configured to the phoenix region.

-    Select **mushop-ashburn** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**
+    Select **mushop-ashburn-xxxxx** DRPG, Navigate to **Members** tab.Click **Add Member** to begin adding resources.

     It will show various resource types and select **Volume group**
     ![drpg resource type](./images/ashburn-resource-new-members.png)

-    - Resource Type as Volume Group
+    - Resource Type as **Volume group**
-    - Make sure to check the box **"I understand that all existing plans will be deleted"**
+    - Make sure to check the box **"I understand that I must referesh and verify all the existing plans"**
     - Select volume group **mushop-volume-group-1**
+    - Leave the remaining values as default
     - Verify and add

     ![drpg add volume group](./images/ashburn-add-vg1-new.png)

-    **mushop-ashburn** DRPG status will change to updating; wait for a few seconds.
+    **mushop-ashburn-xxxxx** DRPG status will change to updating; wait for a few seconds.
 DRPG status will change to active.You should be able to see that volume group **mushop-volume-group-1** has been added as a member.
 Refresh the DRPG page if required.
-You can monitor the status in the *Work requests* section under Resources.
+You can monitor the request's status in the **Work requests** tab and select the latest **Update DR protection group** operation.

     ![drpg volume group added](./images/ashburn-vg1-added-new.png)

     Navigate back to the DR Protection group page; the status of DRPG should be active.

-10. Add Load Balancer as member.
+10. Add **Load Balancer** as member.

     It will show various resource types and select **Load Balancer**
     ![drpg resource type](./images/ashburn-resource-new-members.png)

-    - Resource Type as Load Balancer
+    - Resource Type as **Load balancer**
-    - Make sure to check the box **"I understand that all existing plans will be deleted"**
+    - Make sure to check the box **"I understand that I must referesh and verify all the existing plans"**
     - Select Load balancer **mushop-xxxxx**
     - Select Destination load balancer **mushop-xxxxx**
-    - Select Source backend set **mushop-xxxxx**
+    - Select Source backend set **mushop-iad-xxxxx**
-    - Select Destination backend set **mushop-xxxxx**
+    - Select Destination backend set **mushop-phx-xxxxx**
+    - Leave the remaining values as default
     - Verify and add

     ![drpg add lbr](./images/ashburn-lbr-add-new.png)

-    **mushop-ashburn** DRPG status will change to updating; wait for a few seconds.
+    **mushop-ashburn-xxxxx** DRPG status will change to updating; wait for a few seconds.
 You should see that the Load Balancer is added as a member.
 Refresh the DRPG page if required.
-You can monitor the request's status in the **Work requests** section under Resources.
+You can monitor the request's status in the **Work requests** tab and select the latest **Update DR protection group** operation.

     ![drpg lbr added](./images/ashburn-lbr-added-new.png)

     Navigate back to the DR Protection group page; the status of DRPG should be active.
 In case if you don't see the Load Balancer member, add it again.

-10. We have added all the required members in the **mushop-ashburn** DRPG.
+10. We have added all the required members in the **mushop-ashburn-xxxxx** DRPG.
 It should show a ATP Database, two Compute Instances, two Volume groups and a Load Balancer.DRPG status should show as active.

     ![drpg members ashburn](./images/ashburn-allmembers-new.png)